btcnyc/classes/docs/contributing/index.md

 # Contributing to BTC NYC Classes

+If you’re looking to teach, see the [Teachers Lounge](../teachers-lounge/index.md).

 Thanks for helping grow the Bitcoin Network NYC curriculum!
 This guide outlines how to add or improve lessons in the `docs/` directory that powers our MkDocs site.

 ---